GBora/town-watch/README.md

 ## WIP

 Yes, this is still a work in progress.
-Mostly to do nicer documentation and unit testing.
+Mostly for unit testing.

 ## License